RamonGilabert/Walker/README.md

 - [ ] Add an easy way to create animations, spring and bezier's. x
 - [x] Cancel all animations.
 - [x] Apply bounce in the Spring.
-- [ ] Add a general method for reverse more than one animation.
+- [ ] Add a general method to reverse more than one animation.

 ## Done by